 \section{Final Remarks}

-This paper is an extended version of a conference paper.
-The overall research addressed the LQW search algorithm and its capabilities from an experimental point of view.
-We aimed to understand more clearly properties and existing limitations, in addition to giving contributions to conceive a better quantum-walk-based solver of search problems.
+This research addressed the LQW search algorithm and its capabilities from an experimental point of view.
+We aimed to understand properties and existing limitations more clearly, in addition to contributing to a better quantum-walk-based solver of search problems.

 In this way, first, we demonstrated that different stopping conditions used in previous works are not interchangeable.
 Calculating the absolute value of the inner product $\langle \psi (t)|\psi(0) \rangle $ implies prematurely stops.
-Rather, the real value must be used.
-After choosing the stopping condition properly, we demonstrated that the final success probability is inversely proportional to the density of solutions and directly proportional to the relative distance between solutions.
+Instead, the real value must be used.
+After choosing the stopping condition correctly, we demonstrated that the final success probability is inversely proportional to the density of solutions and directly proportional to the relative distance between solutions.
 However, those relations are guaranteed only for high values of the input parameters.
-From different perspectives, we showed a disturbed behavior in a transition between small to high values of the input parameters.
+We showed disturbed behaviors in a transition between small to high values of the input parameters from different perspectives.

-Regarding the findings that extend the work, we generalized the LQW algorithm to search for multiple solutions on grids of arbitrary dimensions, not only on the restricted 2D case.
-However, to obtain successful searches, a new adjustment for the self-loop weight is necessary.
-The experiments we made allow to conclude that $l=\frac{2dm}{N}$ is the generalized and optimal value of $l$ for $d$-dimensional grids with multiple solutions.
+Consolidating the work, we generalized the LQW algorithm to search for multiple solutions on grids of arbitrary dimensions, not only on the restricted 2D case.
+However, a new adjustment for the self-loop weight is necessary to obtain successful searches.
+The experiments we made allow concluding that $l=\frac{2dm}{N}$ is the generalized and optimal value of $l$ for $d$-dimensional grids with multiple solutions.
 The fits proposed in previous works are only a specific case where $d$ equals $2$.
-The investigations on $d$-dimensional grids also made explicit a two-to-one relation between the steps of the LQW and the ones of Grover's algorithm.
-It turns out an actual amplitude amplification occurs at every two steps, where the first is an intermediary step subject to numerical fluctuations.
-A fluctuation-tolerant stopping condition is obtained comparing the success probabilities of the current step and the penultimate step, not between subsequent steps.
+The investigations on $d$-dimensional grids also clarified a two-to-one relation between the steps of the LQW and the ones of Grover's algorithm.
+An actual amplitude amplification occurs at every two steps, where the first is an intermediary step subject to numerical fluctuations.
+A fluctuation-tolerant stopping condition is obtained by comparing the success probabilities of the current step and the penultimate step, not between subsequent steps.